donaldlopez82/Ecommerce/comicbuy/README.md

 19. Created Order screen routes and models for placing an order
 20. Added Paypal for react and tested paypal with sandbox
 21. Added Profile screen and ability to update password
+22. Published to Heroku and created a DB